-- The steps of the bridge have a relationship riser and tread too variable between them that makes the transit quite annoying. - The bridge has proven dangerous, since its structure with uneven steps creates perceptual barriers that deceive also the eye of those who see well and the leg of people with a good mobility, and nearly ten people ended up in the hospital.
+- The steps of the bridge have a relationship rise (alzata) and run (pedata) too variable between them that makes the transit quite annoying. - The steps are impractical.
+You see that the architect never walked a whole day Venice.
+Careful not to trip !!!! - The bridge has proven dangerous, since its structure with uneven steps creates perceptual barriers that deceive also the eye of those who see well and the leg of people with a good mobility.